To Some — it was auto racing's All-Star Game. To others, it is the sport's version of The Masters. Either way, the most essential element holds true.

 For the 2nd year in a row, P10 Select took the win by a narrow margin over Lucky Dog Racing while FASCAR finished in third place.

 The season and its format was such a success the series decided to keep it for the following year but adding 6 more races.
 FASCAR ended P10 Select's championship streak by winning in 2009.
 After the season ended, FASCAR did not return to the LROC series.
 Instead, The Cool Pool rejoined the series after 4 seasons.
-The three leagues will face off against each other in an exciting 5th season in 2010.
+The three leagues provided some of the closest racing in LROC history.
+Lucky Dog Racing finished the season on top and won their first title and repeated in 2011.
+The Cool Pool dominated 2012 to score their 2nd title and first once since the first season.
+Lucky Dog Racing came back big in 2013 for a record setting third championship.
+The 2014 will feature the same three teams for a fifth consecutive year.

 Membership is by invitation only.
 If you're not good... then you're not here.
-Six players from each participating league will be invited to partake in this 18 race series.
+Six players from each participating league will be invited to partake in this 16 race series.
 So how do you get here, you might ask?
-Here are the eligiblity requirements for each league:
+Here are the eligibility requirements for each league:

 For Lucky Dog Racing